adarsh-chakraborty/LPU-Auto-Wifi-Login/Readme.md

 ## Features

+- (New) Calculates Weekly Total Working Hours on UMS Page.
 - Automatic filling of username and password fields.
 - Option to disable automatic login using a query parameter.
 - Option to forget stored credentials using a query parameter.